neatwork-ai/neatcoder/vsce/README.md

 2. **Describe Your Project Specification:**

-Choose a Programming Language, provide a detailed description or specification of your project to let Neatcoder understand its structure, features, and requirements.
+Choose a programming language and provide a detailed description or specification of your project to let Neatcoder understand its structure, features, and requirements.

 **Result:** Once done, Neatcoder not only scaffolds the entire codebase for you but also adds code streaming tasks to the task pool, ensuring you have a head-start in the development phase.